IARCbioinfo/Imputation-nf/README.md

   nextflow run IARCbioinfo/bin/Preparation.nf
   ```

 2. Paste the bim/bed/fam plink target files in a directory, and the directory in your "data/" directory.
 You have to call the plink files and your directory with the same pattern, as the following exemple : data/target/target{.bed,.bim,.fam}.
-So now you have 2 directories :
+So now you have 2 directories in your "data/" repertory :

 _ data/my_target/ : with the plink target files (my_target.bed, my_target.bim, my_target.fam).